 A Finished Crochet Mesh Bag

 I only made one crochet mesh bag, which I frogged a few times in the design process.
 This crochet pattern is mostly a way for me to practice pattern writing.
-I’m not a professional, it took blinkin’ ages, and it’s free!
+It took blinkin’ ages, but it’s free!
 Useful feedback would be gratefully received.
 Thanks.

-Please don’t then publish this pattern without my permission, please don’t pinch the pattern to sell, and if you want to make the bags to sell, please give me credit.
+Please don’t publish this pattern without my permission.
+Please don’t pinch the pattern to sell.
+If you want to make the bags as items to sell at craft markets, then this is totally fine.
 And send me a message to say what you’ve been up to, as I would love to hear from you.
 Ta very much!

 I think a crochet pompom edging is one of my favourite types of blanket borders, so far.
 This is a cosy blanket just for me!